RoarkGit/Blue-Academy/content/savage-guides/omega/o4s.md

 type: savage-guide
 ---

-_Taken by curiosity, you activate something called the Savage Initiative at a Garlond Ironworks terminal.
-Apparently a program to address work-related stress, you are treated to a soothing song composed by a certain minstrel, its lush strains massaging your mind and adding vibrant flourishes to the memories of your trials within the Deltascape..._

 ## Overview

 This is the first fight in the Omega raid series, but it's no pushover.
 This